mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

 End the pattern with "p" to print the line matched by the pattern.

-We\'ll show this with a file that contains names:\
+We'll show this with a file that contains names:

     $ cat testfile
     Mr. Jones
     Mrs. Jones
     Mrs. Lee                                                                        Mr. Lee

-We\'ve decided to standardize on "Ms" for women, so we want to change "Mrs." to "Ms".
+We've decided to standardize on "Ms" for women, so we want to change "Mrs." to "Ms".
 The pattern is:

-     s/Mrs\./Ms/
+     s/Mrs./Ms/

-and to print only the lines we changed, enter:\
+and to print only the lines we changed, enter:

-    $ sed -n "s/Mrs\./Ms/p" testfile
+    $ sed -n "s/Mrs./Ms/p" testfile

 ## Multiple Patterns